Proven-Paradox/shaper-system/Handbook.md

 You make your spells more deadly by striking with superior control and aim.
 You may use your Finesse in place of Mind to determine your Mental Offense.

 #### Sturdy Shield
 You can use your physical sturdiness to protect yourself against mental forces.
-You may use y our Toughness in place of Heart to determine your Mental Defense.
+You may use your Toughness in place of Heart to determine your Mental Defense.

 #### Unyielding Zeal
 You can keep yourself going with sheer willpower.
 You may use your Heart in place of your Toughness to determine your HP.